What does “onegaishimasu” mean in Japanese?

 - wo – を : a case particle used to make the object word in a sentence.
 In the example, this is used after “okaikei” to make the object in the sentence.

 This is a typical usage of “onegaishimasu”.
-In this example, it works as a part of the commonly-used expression, “okaikei wo onegaishimasu”, which means ‘the bill please’ in Japanese.
-The original meaning of the expression is more like ‘please give me the bill’, as the phrase works as a part of the request for the item.
+In this example, it works as a part of the commonly-used phrase, “okaikei wo onegaishimasu”, which means ‘the bill please’ in Japanese.

 Example #2: another usage of “onegaishimasu”